Skip to Content

 Unfortunately, the short answer is yes – compost bins can attract pests, mainly due to the compost’s odors.
-The temperature in the compost bin also invites pests to make the compost bin their home, as well as the positioning of the bin itself.
+The temperature in the compost bin also invites pests to make the compost bin their home, and the positioning of the bin itself.
 Thankfully, there are measures that gardeners can take to prevent this from happening.

 This article is written to outline what can cause the compost to attract pests and successfully stop this from happening through proven techniques, so please do read on.